0

 Five of the world's seven species of sea turtles can be found in the Indian Ocean off Tanzania.
 The two species hawksbill turtle (Eretmochelys imbricata) and leatherback turtle (Dermochelys coriacea) are critically endangered, and the three species green sea turtle (Chelonia mydas), loggerhead turtle (Caretta caretta), and olive ridley (Lepidochelys olivacea) are classified as endangered.
 Sea turtles have long lives and take 20-30 years to reach adulthood.
 This makes them particularly vulnerable to human intervention at all stages of life.
 It is estimated that only one in 1000 juveniles reaches adulthood.

-Sea turtles lay eggs on the beaches of Matemwe.
-Although it is illegal and punishable, their eggs are poached by the local population for human consumption.
 A crucial factor for the survival of the species is increasing the total number of hatchlings.
 According to the latest scientific consensus, newly hatched sea turtles should not be kept in captivity for even a short time but should be released into the ocean immediately after birth, as they develop their sense of orientation and other important survival skills in the ocean soon after birth.
 Female turtles cross entire oceans, swimming thousands of kilometers using ocean currents to return to the beaches of the area where they were born to lay eggs after 20-30 years.

 Relocation of Turtle Eggs and Hatchery